Religion: Morality

 Many religions have value frameworks regarding personal behavior meant to guide adherents in determining between right and wrong.
-These include the Triple Jems of Jainism, Judaism's Halacha, Islam's Sharia, Catholicism's Canon Law, Buddhism's Eightfold Path, and Zoroastrianism's good thoughts, good words, and good deeds concept, among others.
+These include the Five Vows of Jainism, Judaism's halakha, Islam's sharia, Catholicism's canon law, Buddhism's Noble Eightfold Path, and Zoroastrianism's good thoughts, good words, and good deeds concept, among others.

 Religion and morality are not synonymous.
-While it is "an almost automatic assumption," in Christianity, morality can have a secular basis.
+While it is often assumed in Christian thought that morality is ultimately based in religion, it can also have a secular basis.

 The study of religion and morality can be contentious due to ethnocentric views on morality, failure to distinguish between in group and out group altruism, and inconsistent definitions of religiosity.

 Politics

 Impact

 Religion has had a significant impact on the political system in many countries.
 Notably, most Muslim-majority countries adopt various aspects of sharia, the Islamic law.
 Some countries even define themselves in religious terms, such as The Islamic Republic of Iran.
 The sharia thus affects up to 23% of the global population, or 1.57 billion people who are Muslims.
 However, religion also affects political decisions in many western countries.
 For instance, in the United States, 51% of voters would be less likely to vote for a presidential candidate who did not believe in God, and only 6% more likely.
-Christians make up 92% of members of the US Congress, compared with 71% of the general public (as of 2014).
-At the same time, while 23% of U.S. adults are religiously unaffiliated, only one member of Congress (Kyrsten Sinema, D-Arizona), or 0.2% of that body, claims no religious affiliation.
+Christians made up 92% of members of the US Congress, compared with 71% of the general public (in 2014).
+At the same time, while 23% of US adults are religiously unaffiliated, only one former member of Congress (Kyrsten Sinema, Arizona), or 0.2% of that body, claims no religious affiliation.
 In most European countries, however, religion has a much smaller influence on politics although it used to be much more important.
 For instance, same-sex marriage and abortion were illegal in many European countries until recently, following Christian (usually Catholic) doctrine.
-Several European leaders are atheists (e.g. France's former president Francois Hollande or Greece's prime minister Alexis Tsipras).
+Several European leaders are atheists (e.g., France's former president Francois Hollande or Greece's prime minister Alexis Tsipras).
 In Asia, the role of religion differs widely between countries.
 For instance, India is still one of the most religious countries and religion still has a strong impact on politics, given that Hindu nationalists have been targeting minorities like the Muslims and the Christians, who historically belonged to the lower castes.
 By contrast, countries such as China or Japan are largely secular and thus religion has a much smaller impact on politics.

 Secularism

 Secularization is the transformation of the politics of a society from close identification with a particular religion's values and institutions toward nonreligious values and secular institutions.
-The purpose of this is frequently modernization or protection of the populations religious diversity.
+The purpose of this is frequently modernization or protection of the population's religious diversity.